Audio Route

 1. SPORT 0/1/2/3: Enable the corresponding index’s SPORT by selecting this option.

-2. Role: Configure the role of the SPORT.
-The options are ‘master’ or ‘slave’.
+2. Role: Configure the Role of the SPORT.
+The options are Master or Slave.

 3. RX/TX Bridge: Configure the SPORT to support single-direction TX and RX configurations.
-The options are ‘internal’ or ‘external’.
-If ‘external’ is selected, the corresponding pinmux can be configured in the HW Feature tab.
+The options are Internal or External.
+If External is selected, the corresponding PINMUX can be configured in the HW Feature tab.

-6. RX/TX Data Length: Configure the data length in the RX and TX directions of the SPORT.
+6. RX/TX Data Length: Configure the data length in the TX and RX directions of the SPORT.
 The options are 8/16/20/24/32 bits.

-8. RX/TX Sample Rate: Configure the sampling rate in the RX and TX directions of the SPORT.
+8. RX/TX Sample Rate: Configure the sample rate in the TX and RX directions of the SPORT.
 The options are 8/16/32/44.1/48/88.2/96/192/12/24/11.025/22.05 KHz.

 External Device